jnozzi/cocoadev.com/SiteContent/General/ScrollWheelInNSView.markdown

 ----

-Even with that it still isn't working ''sigh'' :-(
+Even with that it still isn't working *sigh* :-(

 ----

-I just tried to subclass a [[NSView]] in Xcode and I set it in Interface Builder as custom class of a [[NSView]] I dropped onto the window.
+I just tried to subclass a General/NSView in Xcode and I set it in Interface Builder as custom class of a General/NSView I dropped onto the window.
 My subclass receives scroll wheel events very well.
 And this view is not first responder and have no "becomeFirstResponder" nor "acceptsFirstResponder" methods in it.

 I think you have problems with Xcode or IB.
 Can you try to "clean all targets" then rebuild your entire project in Xcode ?